Boundedness of Journ\'{e} operators with matrix weights: One-parameter and biparameter matrix Ap weights

 (sometimes called \emph{Muckenhoupt conjugate weight} to $W$) also happens to be integrable over $E$, then we let $\cW'\ci{E}$ be the reducing matrix of $W'$ over $E$ corresponding to the exponent $p':=p/(p-1)$, so that

-note that it is clear by the definitions that in this case one can take (and we will always be taking) $\cW\ci{E}''=\cW\ci{E}$.
-Notice also that for all measurable $\C^d$-valued functions $f$ on $E$ we have by H\ddoto lder's inequality
+Note that it is clear by the definitions that in this case one can take $\cW\ci{E}''=\cW\ci{E}$.
+Notice also that for all measurable $\C^d$-valued functions $f$ on $E$ we have by H\ddoto lder's inequality that

 therefore if $W'\in L^1(E;M_{d}(\C))$, then $L^{p}(E,W)\subseteq L^1(E;\C^d)$.